 Dog Friendly Mendocino: A Beautiful Californian town

 Mendocino, three hours north of San Francisco, boasts of a jaw-droppingly beautiful coastline, b) the majestic redwood forests and c) some of the world’s best grapes producing some of the finest, delicate pinot noir known to man.
 Located in Mendocino county, north of the famous Sonoma county, it welcomes both bipeds of all kinds and four legged fur balls.
-There is a lot to do with your dog in dog friendly Mendocino as well as in neary Fort Bragg, with pet friendly activities range from a day at the beach to riding the world famous “Skunk” train to visiting that rare, dog friendly lighthouse.
+There is a lot to do with your dog in dog friendly Mendocino as well as in neary Fort Bragg, with pet friendly activities ranging from a day at the beach to riding the world famous “Skunk” train to visiting that rare, dog friendly lighthouse.
 Here are some things to know about pet friendly Mendocino before you go:

 As mentioned before, Mendocino county is known for its tall, majestic redwood trees, the breathtaking beautiful California coast and pristine beaches, plus the wineries along the Upper Russian River valley and Anderson Valley.
 All these places are dog-friendly to different extents, but overall Mendocino is very welcoming to dogs.
 There are pet friendly Mendocino hotels, of which the Stanford Inn by the Sea at the mouth of Comptche-Ukiah road has been rated the best (I will talk about it more later) and for good reason (impeccable hospitality and its world famous dining option).
 Little River Inn, a few miles down the road, is perched close to the ocean with a fantastic view of the coastline, that is unmatchable.
 Little River Inn is a series of Victorian houses overlooking the coast and sprawled over acres of land encompassing a beautiful garden.
 It has an excellent dining room offering breakfast, lunch and dinner with focus on local, sustainable produce and catch, but the best part of this again is the fact that they have a separate dining room for guests with dogs which you have to reserve slightly beforehand if you want to dine with your pooch there.